Consent Collective training

 Full details and bookings for each event can be found on the Consent Collective website below and by following #NoExcuse.

-A series of short films will be made available for streaming during October which help staff understand and respond to students who have experienced any form of sexual violence:
+A series of short films are available for streaming during October 2018 which help staff understand and respond to students who have experienced any form of sexual violence: